PyFlightCoach/PFCDocumentation/docs/source/index.rst

    This project is under active development.

-Lumache has its documentation hosted on Read the Docs.
+The PyFlightcoach documentation is hosted on Read the Docs.

 Contents
 --------